JrobT/flyballers/README.md

 yarn docker:up
 ```

 After which you can run Jest as per Redwood's design.
-Alternatively, if you wanted to run the full test suite locally, you can do that using the NPM script `yarn test`.
+Alternatively, if you wanted to run the full test suite locally, you can do that using the Yarn script `yarn test`.

 You can also take down the container once you've finished running integration tests: